 Spray the stainless steel surface liberally with vinegar then sprinkle it with baking soda.
 Using a sponge or cloth dampened with vinegar, gently rub the surface to remove any marks, then rinse or wipe clean with warm water.
 Dry and polish the surface with a soft, clean cloth.

-It’s not hard to keep your stainless appliances in tip-top condition.
-And hey, when they’re clean, they add undeniable class and style to your kitchen.
+It’s not hard to keep your stainless steel surfaces and appliances in tip-top condition.
+When they’re clean, they add undeniable class and style to your kitchen.
 For more expert advice on stainless steel cleaning tips, call the team at Wonderful Kitchens on 02 9772 2988.